-Easy Cherry Almond Macaroons – A very simple, easy coconut macaroon recipe with the added flavors of cherries and almonds.
+Easy Cherry Almond Macaroons.
+A very simple, easy coconut macaroon recipe with the added flavours of cherries and almonds.
 These freeze well making them another great choice for the Holiday freezer.

 - 4 cups sweetened dried coconut